 This Can Change Your Life Library Programs

-Full disclosure: Hawk Hour presentations have been a hard sell because kids don’t want to give up “recess.”
+Full disclosure: Seminar presentations have been a hard sell because kids don’t want to give up “recess.”
 But if I don’t try then I’m guaranteeing NO students have the opportunity.
-So, whenever we are physically back in school, I’m committing to trying some programs.
-After all, if I’ve made 44 video book talks in my living room during quarantine I shouldn’t be afraid of failure and humiliation any longer, should I?
+So, perhaps this is the year when I try something a little different.
 Here are some topics I’m considering– share your ideas and expertise with me!

 - Cooking (especially without a full kitchen).
 This is our most successful program!

 - Job Interviews– what to wear, resume, practice questions, writing a thank you card